Joseph Henry Leo Schlarman: Bishop of Peoria

 On April 19, 1930, Schlarman was appointed the third bishop of Peoria by Pope Pius XI.
 He received his episcopal consecration on June 17, 1930, from Cardinal George Mundelein, with Bishops Henry J. Althoff and Edward Hoban serving as co-consecrators, at the Cathedral of Saint Peter.
 From 1936 to 1937, Schlarman served as chair of Illinois Governor Henry Horner's Commission for Study of Prison Problems.

 In 1943 and 1944, Schlarman served as president of the National Catholic Rural Life Conference, an organization founded to improve the quality of life in rural areas.
 In an address to that conference in November 1944, Schlarman said that the U.S. Government should plan to relocate many war veterans to farming areas once World War II was over.
 He visited the countryside in Central America and Mexico, and wrote many articles on rural life there.
 He help plan in 1950 the International Rural Life Congress in Rome, but his health prevented him from attending.

+Schlarman High School

+In the early 1940’s, Catholics in the Danville, Illinois area sensed a need for a Catholic high school.
+Approval for the school was secured from Bishop Joseph H. Schlarman.
+In 1945, while a site was being secured, the first high school class of 39 students began its freshman year in a specially prepared area of St. Patrick’s Grade School.
+In April 1946, officials purchased the W. G. Hartshorn estate (called Greystone) at Vermilion Street and Winter Avenue.
+The mansion had landscaped lawns, a greenhouse and other buildings on 13 acres.
+Five more acres were purchased, which gave the school frontage on Lake Vermilion.
+On September 16, 1946, the school officially opened with more than 100 freshmen and sophomores.
+The school was named Schlarman High School in honor of Bishop Schlarman, who supported the purchase.